tnichols217/notes/APBiology/3/Notes/Worksheets/Free Energy.md

 	2. Decreasing
 	3. Decreasing
 	4. Increasing
-10. Yes most of the time, but it a
+10. Yes most of the time, but it also depends on temperature for cooling and heating
+11.